Conflict management with your former partner: why it’s important

 But seeing you and your former partner work together on conflict management can be reassuring for your child, especially when you show optimism that you can work out a problem or disagreement.

-And grown-up conflict management even teaches your child valuable skills.
+And grown-up conflict management can even teach your child valuable skills.
 For example, by working together to sort out differences, you show your child how to negotiate and solve problems effectively.
 This also teaches your child that difference and conflict are a part of life.

 Tips for conflict management with your former partner